 Due to the ongoing pandemic, a Museum Host was not hired in 2021; instead, the Museum was open by appointment only with assistance from Heritage Board Member, Lorna Welch.
-Despite the change in operations, we continued to see a number of visitors to the area requesting access to the museum.
-The summer of 2021 saw an influx of tourist visiting the area and requests for tours of the museum.
+Despite the change in operations, we continued to see a number of visitors requesting access to the museum.
+The summer of 2021 saw an influx of tourist visiting the area and requests for museum tours.